Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

 \end{itemize}

 Matching candidates~$\gls{detections}_t$ to expected objects~$\gls{obj_lib}_{t,\mathrm{exp}}$~(Alg.~\ref{alg:det_to_obj_association}) first assumes objects are stationary (first \texttt{for}-loop), greedily pairing them by geometric similarity, with matches accepted only if both geometric and semantic scores exceed the thresholds~$\tau_{\mathrm{geo}}$ and ~$\tau_{\mathrm{sem}}$, respectively.

-The second step (second \texttt{for}-loop, Alg.~\ref{alg:semantically_conditioned_icp}) matches remaining candidates that might have been moved by prioritizing semantic similarity and verifying alignment via \ac{icp} rather than the geometric measure $S_{\mathrm{geo}}(\cdot, \cdot)$.
+The second step (second \texttt{for}-loop) matches remaining candidates that might have been moved by prioritizing semantic similarity and verifying alignment via \ac{icp} rather than the geometric measure $S_{\mathrm{geo}}(\cdot, \cdot)$.
 Matches require semantic similarity above~$\tau_{\mathrm{sem}}$ and ICP \ac{rmse} below~$d_{\mathrm{ICP}}$.
 This defers costly \ac{icp} until necessary.
 Finally, matched candidates are merged with their corresponding objects in~$\gls{obj_lib}_t$, and unmatched ones are added as new objects.